microbus-io/fabric/docs/structure/packages.md

     * [control](../structure/coreservices-control.md) - Client API for the `:888` control subscriptions
     * [httpegress](../structure/coreservices-httpegress.md) - The HTTP egress proxy core microservice
     * [httpingress](../structure/coreservices-httpingress.md) - The HTTP ingress proxy core microservice
-    * [inbox](../structure/coreservices-inbox.md) - The inbox microservice listens for incoming emails and fires appropriate events
     * [metrics](../structure/coreservices-metrics.md) - The metrics microservice collects metrics from microservices and delivers them to Prometheus and Grafana
     * [openapiportal](../structure/coreservices-openapiportal.md) - The OpenAPI portal microservice produces a portal page that lists all microservices with open endpoints
+    * [smtpingress](../structure/coreservices-smtpingress.md) - The SMTP ingress microservice listens for incoming emails and fires appropriate events
 * [dlru](../structure/dlru.md) - A distributed LRU cache that is shared among all peers of a microservice
 * [env](../structure/env.md) - Manages the loading of environment variables, with the option of overriding values for testing
 * [errors](../structure/errors.md) - An enhancement of Go's standard `errors` package that adds stack tracing and status codes